Logo and Branding

 Welcome back to the second in the series of blogs about us.
 In the first blog, Luke spoke briefly about who we are, and what motivates us a team; if you missed it you can read it again here.

 In this blog, I hope to highlight more about Equilibrium Risk, the history behind the name, logo, and branding.
 I hope you enjoy it…

-Our identity and branding are very important to who we are and our vision for the future.
+Our identity and branding are very important to who we are, our approach to security and our vision for the future.

 - a state of rest or balance due to the equal action of opposing forces.

 - equal balance between any powers, influences, etc.; equality of effect.